-The Contribution Stabilization Reserve (CSR) is set by the Board based on deferred recognition of gains in an effort to stabilize employer contributions from year to year.
+The Contribution Stabilization Reserve Fund (CSR) is set by the Board based on deferred recognition of gains in an effort to stabilize employer contributions from year to year.
 The fund is capped at \$250,000,000.

-Actuarial Accrued Liabilities, less pension assets as of June 30, 2015, resulted in Unfunded Actuarial Accrued Liabilities (UAAL).
+Actuarial Accrued Liabilities, less pension assets as of June 30, 2016, resulted in Unfunded Actuarial Accrued Liabilities (UAAL).
 The UAAL plus the CSR was amortized using the following funding policy.

-Permanent Policy: The total contribution will be based on normal cost plus a 20-year amortization of unfunded actuarial accrued liabilities.
-The amortization period is a closed 20-year period starting July 1, 2016.
+Permanent Policy: The total contribution will be based on normal cost plus a 19-year amortization of unfunded actuarial accrued liabilities.
+The amortization period is a closed 19-year period starting July 1, 2017.

-Temporary Accelerated Policy: The total contribution is based on normal cost plus a 9-year amortization period for unfunded retiree liabilities and a 24-year amortization period for other unfunded liabilities.
-Both amortization periods are closed periods starting July 1, 2016.
+Temporary Accelerated Policy: The total contribution is based on normal cost plus an 8-year amortization period for unfunded retiree liabilities and a 23-year amortization period for other unfunded liabilities.
+Both amortization periods are closed periods starting July 1, 2017.